How to: Modify the Computer Configuration File to Enable IPv6 Support

 These settings can also be made in the configuration file for the application, which has precedence over the computer configuration file.

-For .NET Framework version 1.1 and earlier, the value of the ipv6 enabled configuration switch specifies whether members of theclass return IPv6 addresses.
+For .NET Framework version 1.1 and earlier, the value of the ipv6 enabled configuration switch specifies whether members of the System.Net.Dns class return IPv6 addresses.

-For .NET Framework version 2.0 and later, if Windows supports IPv6, then all DNS methods, for example,will return IPv6 addresses with one limitation: obsolete DNS methods, for example, will read and recognize the value in the configuration file.
+For .NET Framework version 2.0 and later, if Windows supports IPv6, then all members of the System.Net.Dns class (for example, the Dns.GetHostEntry method), will return IPv6 addresses with one limitation.
+Obsolete members of the System.Net.Dns class (for example, the Dns.Resolve method) will read and recognize the value in the configuration file.

 For .NET Framework version 2.0 and later, IPv6 is enabled by default.
 For .NET Framework version 1.1 and earlier, IPv6 is disabled by default.